jetstack/kube-oidc-proxy/demo/README.md

 $ make manifests_apply
 ```

-Get the AWS DNS URL for the contour Load Balancer.
+Get the AWS DNS URL for the Contour Load Balancer.
 ```
 $ export KUBECONFIG=.kubeconfig-amazon
 $ kubectl get svc -n auth
 ```

-Once the the contour LoadBalancer has an external URL, we need to create a CNAME
+Once the the Contour Load Balancer has an external URL, we need to create a `CNAME`
-record set to resolve the DNS.
+record:
 ```
 DNS name: *.eks.mydomain.company.net
 Record resource type: CNAME